Rivera2021/Proteomics_Pipeline/README.md

 ## Data

 * Data_for_pipeline: Contains different type of data that is used along the pipeline
-* raw: Contains the raw count matrix and metadata to start the analysis
+* In_vivo: Contains unit tests data sets, raw count matrix and metadata from an in vivo study.
+It also contains a few files needed in the pipeline.

-## Analysis

 ## Code